Indhupamula/multi_disease_prediction_system/README.md

 4. Breast Cancer Prediction System

-Table of Contents:

-* Overview
-* Installation
-* Usage
-* Dataset Description
-* Technologies Used
-* Model Development Process
-* Models Used
-* Model Evaluation
-* Conclusion
-* Deployment
-* Contributing

 # Overview
 This web application allows users to select from four different disease prediction systems and get predictions based on the input features.
 Each prediction system was developed through extensive data analysis and model selection processes, ensuring high accuracy and reliability.

-# Installation
-To run this project locally, please follow these steps:
-1. Clone the repository
-2. Navigate to the project directory
-3. Install the required dependencies

-# Usage
-To start the Streamlit web app, run the following command in your terminal: streamlit run streamlit_app.py This will launch the web app in your default web browser.
-You can then select the desired disease prediction system from the sidebar and input the required features to get a prediction.

 # Dataset Description
 1. Diabetes Prediction System